reason-healthcare/sql-on-fhir-research/use-cases/valueset.md

 We propose the introduction of a new 'valueset' operator, which works in conjunction with the 'exists' function within 'code.coding'.
 This approach aims to eliminate the non-scalable use of the 'union' operator for matching codes individually.
 Instead, users can query the entire Valueset at once, resulting in cleaner and more efficient code.

-ValueSets are an important FHIR concept that group alike codes and allow for code standardization.
-In practice, when a user wants patient analytics they would want all codes in the valueset to be queried and standardized for the users dashboard.
-To that point, this use case demonstrates filtering Condition entries based on a Hypertension ValueSet and shows a related example query.

 The following SQL example uses DuckDB, a columnar DBMS that automatically parses JSON data, making it easier to query specified nested fields.

 Load in valueset and condition entries